cocotb/cocotb/docs/source/writing_testbenches.rst

         await Timer(10, 'ns')

 When a test fails, a stacktrace is printed.
-If :mod:`pytest` is installed and ``assert`` statements are used, a more informative stacktrace is printed which includes the values that caused the ``assert`` to fail.
+If :mod:`pytest` is installed and :keyword:`assert` statements are used, a more informative stacktrace is printed which includes the values that caused the :keyword:`assert` to fail.
 For example, see the output for the first test from above.

 .. code-block::